HilmAlex/frontend-pattern-matching-algorithms/README.md

 # FRONTEND PATTERN MATCHING ALGORITHMS

-## Web Page to Compare Performance Beetween Brute Force - KMP and Boyer Moore Algorihtms  |  DataStructures and Algorithms Project
+## Web Page to Compare Performance Beetween: Brute Force - KMP and Boyer Moore's Algorihtms
+### It is a project of the subject data structure and algorithms of the Escuela Politecnia Nacional, Ecuador

 Página Web para comparar el rendimiento de los Algoritmos de Coincidencia de Patrones:
 - Fuerza Bruta